manuel-munoz-aguirre/PyHIST/README.md

 | Pillow                    |
 | Matplotlib                |

-To avoid dependencies issues, the script is also available through a docker image.
+To avoid dependency issues, the script is also available through a docker image.

 ## Build docker image (optional)